OpenText Takes Next Steps In Automatic Content Classification

 - Published: 3 years ago on July 17, 2014

 - Last Modified: February 24, 2015 @ 6:03 pm

-- Filed Under: Business Intelligence News, Articles, & Education, Data Education
+- Filed Under: BI / Data Science News, Articles, & Education, Data Education

 - Tagged With: Auto-Classification for Records Management, automatic content classification, customer relationships, document retention, enterprise information management, InfoFusion, information governance, litigation risks, Nstein, OpenText, OpenText Content Suite, records management, Semantic Navigation, Tempo Box, voice of the customer